 Netflix’s Monster: The Jeffrey Dahmer Story dropped on the streaming service this week on September 21st.
 The series stars Evan Peters as Jeffrey Dahmer, best known for his roles in American Horror Stories, and not only tells the story of his heinous murders, but also some backstory on his victims and neighbors.
 The series was created by Ian Brennan and Ryan Murphy, who is also a producer of American Horror Stories.
 Check out the details in my parents guide series review.

-If you enjoyed Monster: The Jeffrey Dahmer Story parents guide review, check out these other articles: Hulu’s Reboot parents guide review, Don’t Worry Darling parents guide movie review, The Handmaid’s Tale season 5 episode 3 review, Disney+ Andor parents guide review.
+If you enjoyed Monster: The Jeffrey Dahmer Story parents guide review, check out these other articles: The Handmaid’s Tale season 5 episode 4 review, Hulu’s Reboot parents guide review, Don’t Worry Darling parents guide movie review, The Handmaid’s Tale season 5 episode 3 review, Disney+ Andor parents guide review.

 Monster: The Jeffrey Dahmer Story Parents Guide